Engin-Boot/pong-stage-Rajmalbasha/Stage0/settings.md

 Given : Application is working, user in signed in, and user clicks settings button

-When :  user clicks change pong button
+When :  user clicks change ball button

-Then : show different pongs available and reward points required to obtain particular pong.
+Then : show different pongs available and reward points required to obtain particular ball.
 User chooses one pong and is eligible then reduce reward points and use the particular pong

 ## Scenario : User wishes to change paddle size